rails/rails/guides/source/active_support_core_extensions.md

 * empty arrays and hashes, and

-* any other object that responds to `empty?` and it is empty.
+* any other object that responds to `empty?` and is empty.

 INFO: The predicate for strings uses the Unicode-aware character class `[:space:]`, so for example U+2029 (paragraph separator) is considered to be whitespace.

-WARNING: Note that numbers are not mentioned, in particular 0 and 0.0 are **not** blank.
+WARNING: Note that numbers are not mentioned.
+In particular 0 and 0.0 are **not** blank.

 For example, this method from `ActionDispatch::Session::AbstractStore` uses `blank?` for checking whether a session key is present: